gsvigruha/cosyan/README.md

 # Cosyan DB

+Cosyan DB is an SQL based transactional RDBMS with sophisticated multi table constraint logic and language enhancements building heavily on foreign keys.

+Users, contributors and constructive feedback is welcome!
+Please don't forget to **hit a star** if you like the project.

-Cosyan DB is an SQL based transactional RDBMS with sophisticated multi table constraint logic.
-The long term goal of the project is to eliminate the need to manually program the business logic layer (like Java EE).
-This approach comes with immediate benefits:
+The long term goal of the project is to substitute the business logic layer (like what you would do in Java EE).
+This approach comes with some immediate benefits:

  * Faster development cycle: no need for coding in Java EE, wait for releases, new deployment, just submit the logic as an SQL statement.
  * Dependency tracking: no need to think about which constraint can be broken by a particular `insert`, `update` or `delete` on a certain table.
-This is something triggers usually don not cover.
+This is something triggers usually do not cover.
  * Performance: no need for multiple queries to check constraints.
 More, this integrated can optimize constraint evaluation by caching.

-Users, contributors and constructive feedback is welcome!
-Please don't forget to **hit a star** if you like the project.

 ## Setup